mehranhassani/bpmn-sandbox/README.md

 **Check what processes are running:**
 _$ docker ps_
-Now you should see 4 running processes.
+Now you should see running processes.
-If you are using Linux on your machine, just call http://localhost:[port]/[rest service].
-While using windows then docker machine ip is not shared automatically.
-Try to find your docker machine ip by calling command _$ docker-machine env_.
+Test in your browser http://localhost:6001

 **Deactivate dockers:**
 _$ docker-compose down_

-## General Docker commands
+### General Docker commands
 **List Docker networks:**
 _$ docker network ls_